heroqu/rsync-backup-osx/README.md

 ```
 Again, each time '_ROOT_.last_link' would point to the recent most backup - be it daily, weekly or monthly one - they all have equal human rights for this purpose.

 Should we decide at some point in time we don't need older daily backups - we can safely delete any of them (except the last one) without breaking anything.
 Hardlinks are deaf to deletion of their kins.
 If we delete the most recent backup - we might consider manually recreating the broken symlink so that it would point to the backup directory that stayed.
-If current symlink is broken or absent, then no hardl-inking occur and whole new 'hard-link trunk' is started and we waste hard disk space almost equal to the size of the backup.
+If current symlink is broken or absent, then no hardlinking occur and whole new 'hard-link trunk' is started anew and we waste hard disk space amount pactically  equal to the size of the full backup.

 ### Installing GNU utils on Mac OSX